 For temporary deactivation of assurance closed control loop, the MnS consumer can manipulate the value of the administrative state attribute to “LOCKED”.
 The MnS producer may disable assurance closed control loop as well, for example in conflict situations.
 This situation is indicated by the MnS producer with setting the operational state attribute to “disabled”.
 When closed control loop is enabled by the MnS producer the operational state is set again to “enabled”.
 For activation of assurance closed control loop, the MnS consumer can manipulate the value of the administrative state attribute to “UNLOCKED”.

+In addition, the MnS consumer may choose to pause the execution of an ACCL after the execution step to review the actions that the ACCL is about to execute on the resources used by the communication service (see item 4.3 of TS 28.535).
+This is done by the MnS consumer by setting the pausePointState to “ENABLED”.
+In the current release the pause is only supported after the execution step to review the actions of the execution step.
+The execution of the steps of the ACCL remains unaffected by enabling a pause point.
+An MnS consumer may enable the PausePoint for an ACCL for further specifying a filter.
+The filter is matched against the names of attributes that will be modified by the execution.
+When the execution step of the ACCL issues actions that modify attributes the MnS consumer receives a notification that the pause point is reached.
+In this case the actions issued by the execution stage need to be approved by the MnS consumer prior to being implemented on the resource used by the communication service.
+When DISABLED no notification is issued and the actions issued by the execution step are directly implemented on the resources of the communication service.

-.An AssuranceClosedControlLoop can name-contain multiple instances of AssuranceGoal which represents the assurance goal and corresponding observed or predicted goal fulfilment information (see clause 4.1.2.3.2).
+An AssuranceClosedControlLoop can name-contain multiple instances of AssuranceGoal which represents the assurance goal and corresponding observed or predicted goal fulfilment information (see clause 4.1.2.3.2).

 The attribute “controlLoopLifeCyclePhase” is used to keep track of the lifecycle of an AssuranceClosedControlLoop